shomyradevic/maya_processor/README.md

-# maya_parser
+# maya_processor
-A simple Python library for parsing .ma files.
+A simple Python library for processing .ma files.
 Works for both python2 and python3.